Code of Conduct

 You will not

-At the discretion of your coach or the umpire, a player may be taken out of a game or removed from any SSA-sponsored acitivity for conduct which is not consistent with the above Code.
+At the discretion of the team's Head Coach, a player may be taken out of a game or removed from any SSA-sponsored activity for conduct which is not consistent with the above Code.

 Coaches, Officials, Parents and Spectators